 If you’re working from home, it can feel like you’re not getting enough done in a day.
 Due to this, you might be tempted to extend your work hours beyond the usual time-frame.

 However, this can be easily combated by coming up with a daily plan, a to-do list, or a schedule.
 Spend the last ten minutes of your day coming up with a list of things to do tomorrow.

 By sticking to a list, you won’t get distracted by other, less-important tasks.
 You can also reference your list at the beginning of every day.

 This will help you establish what needs to be done, and checking off one more task every so often will keep you motivated throughout the day.
 This tip is a great way to manage your workday, at home.

-Communicate With Your Colleagues — The Most Important Work-From-Home Tip
+4. Communicate with Colleagues – The Most Important Work-From-Home Tip

 Working from home generally means that face-to-face conversation now takes place on Slack, Zoom, or other online methods.
 This can be a little tough, especially if you’re used to communicating with your co-workers in person.

 However, your workday at home doesn’t have to be like that — especially not with this tip.
 Don’t let the distance deter you from suggesting a catch-up via Google Hangouts, or sending a message to check in with them.
 It’s likely that your colleagues feel the same way, so your messages could be a welcome break!

 Furthermore, keeping an open line of communication with your colleagues can help combat the loneliness that seems to go hand-in-hand with the new normal.
 It can also help everyone feel more connected, and foster of sense of teamwork despite the physical distance.

 It’s important to remember that we’re all adjusting to the new normal.
 If you’re finding your feet while you work from home, be kind to yourself — you’ll get there!